KezhiLi/Tracking_Hypo/readme.txt

 Readme

-Run the Main_Coil.m to see the tracking performance.

-Change the filename accordingly to save the tracking video.

-If new input video needs to be processed, change 'vr' accordinly.
-And the 'Frenet_Coil' needs to be generated based on conventional tracking algorithm to have the initial skeleton.
+Run ‘Main_TwoLayers.m’ as the main function to track the single worm (approximately 2~3 seconds per frame, total time depends on the frame number of the video).
+The result is a tracking video with ‘.tif’ format saved in the ‘results’ folder.

+Details please refer to 'User_Manual(1.0)'.

 See the Flow_Chart to have an idea of the functions.